Words in the Wood

 Join me for a day of gentle creativity among the trees.

-Words in the Wood brings together the calm of nature and the joy of writing, in the beautiful surroundings of Hazel Hill Wood.
-No rules, no pressure — just space to breathe, explore, and let your writing flow.
+Words in the Wood brings together the calm of nature and the quiet joy of writing, in the beautiful surroundings of Hazel Hill Wood.
+There are no rules and no pressure, just space to breathe, explore, and let your writing flow.

 A group in the beech wood